EmilPoulsen/Frixel/README.md

 ![Alt Text](https://github.com/EmilPoulsen/Frixel/blob/master/doc/logo_100x100.png)

 Frixel is a finite element analysis program that’s so easy a 5 year old could use it.
 Provided only a closed curve representing a building massing and location for core, Frixel generates a 2 dimensional grid and runs structural analysis on it.
 You can tweak grid size, gravitation magnitude and lateral wind force to see how your design perfoms under different conditions.
-Additionaly, it can run structural topology optimization to improve its mechanical performance by adding bracing in appropriate places.
+Additionally, it can run structural topology optimization to improve its mechanical performance by adding bracing in appropriate places.

 User Interface             |  Building analysis :-------------------------:|:-------------------------: